yosriady/sheethub/README.md

 You also need the following running:

+- elasticsearch
-- Postgres
+- postgres

 Additionally, you need to populate development environment [secrets.yml](https://github.com/Leventhan/sheethub/blob/master/config/secrets.yml) attributes before you can run the project on development.
-This means you'll have to register a number of external services, such as AWS S3 and PayPal Sandbox when running locally as well as redis and memcached when running on a staging server.
+This means you'll have to register a number of external services, such as AWS S3 and PayPal Sandbox when running locally as well as `redis` and `memcached` when running on a staging server.
 See the `secrets.yml` file for more details.

 Message me if you need help!